PSYC 120 T1:Principles of Psychology 3 sem. hrs.

 PSYC 290 T1:PsyTrek 3 sem. hrs.

 This course provides an adventure into the final frontier of America's favorite cult classic: Star Trek.
 Join the crew of the U.S.S.
 Walsh whose mission is to go boldly where no psychology class has gone before.
 Explore the strange world of psychology, seek out new life and civilizations through the Star Trek Universe, and boldly engage in standard orbit around such topcs as personality development, addictions, morality, feminism, emotions, leadership, technology, war and terrorism, ethnocentrism and prejudice as an evolutionary process through a semester long mission assignment requiring specialized cadet training and culminating with a multimedia presentation.
 Next offered: Fall 2019.

 PSYC 302 Cognitive Neuropsychology 3 sem. hrs.

 Explores the interface of mind, brain and behavior, that is, how brain activity gives rise to human thought.
 Emphasis is placed on executive brain functioning and the implications of frontal lobe activity for human behavior (planning and judgment, learning and memory, individual differences in cognitive styles, novelty-seeking and handedness, etc.).
 Investigates what happens when frontal lobe functioning is impaired (schizophrenia, head trauma, ADHD, etc.).
 Involves students in research and presentations on related topics of interest.
-Next offered: Spring 2019.
+Next offered: Spring 2019 and Spring 2020.